hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

-What a rare and wondrous sight!

 #### Sewing and glueing the text block

-Next, I sew the signatures together to make the text block.
+Next, I sewed the signatures together to make the text block.

 {{
     preview_image(